Appointment of Catholic bishops: Eastern Catholic Churches

 There are 23 Eastern Catholic Churches totalling about 20 million people that are in communion with the Holy See but their liturgy and other practices are different.
 A patriarchal Eastern Catholic church itself elects its bishops who are to serve within its own territory, but other bishops are appointed by the pope.
 Before the election of a bishop, the patriarchal synod considers the names proposed by its members and draws up a list of those it considers to be valid candidates for episcopacy; this is communicated to the pope and any name for which he refuses his assent is removed from the list.
 When the synod then comes to elect a bishop, no further procedure is required if the person chosen is on the list; but if he is not on the list, the assent of the pope is needed before asking the newly elected to accept his election.
 The same arrangement holds for a Church headed by a major archbishop.
 In the official bulletins and news media of the Holy See, these appointments are published as decisions of the Eastern Church in question, not of the pope.
 The procedure for appointing bishops of other Eastern Churches and those bishops of patriarchal and major archiepiscopal Churches who are to serve outside the territory of the Church in question is similar to that for Latin bishops, and the appointments are published as acts of the pope.

+In the People's Republic of China

+A recurring issue in the bilateral relationship between the Holy See and the People's Republic of China is the procedure for appointing bishops in mainland China.
+Since the 1950s, the Chinese government's position is that bishops in China should be elected by Chinese Catholics through the Chinese Catholic Patriotic Association (CCPA).
+The patriotic church's position is that this practice is consistent with the election of bishops in the early history of the church.
+The Vatican's position is that the appointment of bishops is the prerogative of the Pope.
+The Vatican describes the ordination of the Chinese bishops as valid but illicit.

+In 2018, the Chinese government and the Holy See reached a provisional agreement on the appointment of bishops.
+The provisional agreement, under which the CCPA recommends bishops and the Vatican may veto the recommendations, was renewed in 2022 and 2024.